ErpNetDocs/tech/advanced/data-objects/track-changes.md

 For instance, if you create a sales order, any subsequent changes to its fields may be collected in a dedicated **Change History** panel, allowing you to see technical details about each modification as well as which user made them.

+This may be useful for contracts and other field-sensitive documents but may result in unnecessary accummulation of data if not needed.

+#### Track Attribute Changes rules

 Within the **Track Attribute Changes** field of a document type configuration, it is possible to enforce one of the following rules:

 - **Default** - Allows all changes within the particular document type to be tracked. **Does not** apply if the document is transitional.